swckd/Connect-Four-game/README.md

 - Determine if the board is full

 Additionally, a timer is implemented for each player's turn, which can be paused and resumed as needed.

+## Continuous improvements
+In the future I want to develop a vs Computer mode.